tidyverse/tidyups/004-governance.md

 the development of the package, including responding to issues, writing code, and reviewing pull requests.

-An author possesses two special powers:
+An author possesses three special powers.
+They:

--   They have **write** access on GitHub so they can label issues, close issues, request PR reviews, and merge PRs.
+-   Have **write** access on GitHub so they can label issues, close issues, request PR reviews, and merge PRs.

--   They are listed in `Authors@R` so they are listed on the package website and included in the package citation.
+-   Are listed in `Authors@R` so they are listed on the package website and included in the package citation.

+-   Are a member of the “authors” team of the tidyverse organisation, so they are publicly acknowledged and can easily be cc’d in tidyverse-wide discussions.

 Authors are expected to follow our standard processes, such as: